Skip to main content

 Right of objection

-You also have the right and the option to withdraw your consent to the use of cookies at any time.
-This works either via our cookie management tool or via other opt-out functions.
-For example, you can also prevent data collection from cookies by managing, deactivating or deleting cookies in your browser.
+You also have the right and the option to revoke your consent to the use of cookies at any time.
+You can do this either via our cookie management tool or via other opt-out functions.
+For example, you can also prevent data collection by cookies by managing, deactivating, or deleting cookies in your browser.

 Information on special cookie management tools, if available, can be found in the following sections.